Electro-diesel locomotive: Overview

-Electro-diesel locomotives are used to provide continuous journeys along routes that are only partly electrified without a change of locomotive, avoid extensive running of diesel under the wires (using a diesel locomotive where electrified lines are available), and giving solution where diesel engines are banned.
+Electro-diesel locomotives are used to provide continuous journeys along routes that are only partly electrified without a change of locomotive, avoid extensive running of diesel under overhead electrical wires and giving a solution where diesel engines are banned.
 They may be designed or adapted mainly for electric use, mainly for diesel use or to work well as either electric or diesel.

+In most cases, electro-diesel locomotives use diesel–electric transmission and the same traction electric motors when moving in both autonomous and electric mode, although with different power.
+However, locomotives with diesel-mechanical or diesel-hydraulic transmission and separate electric motors were also created.

 Note that, as well as the electric multiple unit (EMU) and diesel multiple unit (DMU), where no discrete locomotive is present, an electro-diesel (bi-mode) multiple unit train is called electro-diesel multiple unit (EDMU) or bi-mode multiple unit (BMU).

+Types

 Primarily electric

-This is effectively an electric locomotive with a relatively small auxiliary diesel prime mover intended only for low-speed or short-distance operation (e.g. British Rail Class 73).
-Some of these, such as the British Rail Class 74, were converted from electric locomotives.
-The Southern Region of British Railways used these locomotives to cross non-electrified gaps and to haul boat trains that used tramways at the ports of Southampton and Weymouth.
-For economy, the diesel engine and its generator are considerably smaller than the electric capacity.
-The Southern types were of 1600 hp or 'Type 3' rating as electrics, but only 600 hp as diesels.
+This is effectively an electric locomotive with a relatively small auxiliary diesel prime mover intended only for low-speed or short-distance operation.
+For economy, the diesel engine and its generator are considerably smaller than the electric capacity, which occupies most of the interior space of a locomotive.
+Unlike typical diesel locomotives, where the diesel engine is located in the center of the frame, in mainly electric dual-mode locomotives the auxiliary diesel engine and generator can be located at the side of the engine room.

+The output power of a diesel-generator in mainline locomotives of this type is similar to the power of engines of small shunting locomotives (usually no more than 800 kW) and is significantly smaller than the nominal power of electric motors when they are powered from the electric supply.
+For example, the Southern Railway types were of 1600 hp or 'Type 3' rating as electrics, but only 600 hp as diesels.
 Later classes had as much as 2500 hp on electric power, but still the same diesel engines.
 Despite this large difference, their comparable tractive efforts were much closer (around three-quarters as diesels) and so they could start and work equally heavy trains as diesels, but not to the same speeds.